pinselimo/Pythas/docs/source/usage.rst

     >>> import pythas
     >>> import examples.example as example

 The ``example`` module and the function it contains can now be accessed from python just like any usual python package.
+Note how we use a capitalized module name in Haskell and a lower case one in Python.
+This way, module naming schemes stay consistent with regard to both languages.
+Another tweak is, that the ``examples`` directory does not need a ``__init__.py`` file to be considered in the module lookup.
+Instead, *Pythas* will trust your knowledge about the file path and search accordingly.

+After the import, the module presents itself to the user just like a Python module would.
 Given the following code in ``Example.hs``:

 .. code-block:: haskell